microsoft/rushstack/apps/rush/README.md

 - **A single NPM install:** In one step, Rush installs all the dependencies for all your projects into a common folder.
 This is not just a "package.json" file at the root of your repo (which might set you up to accidentally `require()` a sibling's dependencies).
 Instead, Rush uses symlinks to reconstruct an accurate "node_modules" folder for each project, without any of the limitations or glitches that seem to plague other approaches.

 - **Automatic local linking:** Inside a Rush repo, all your projects are automatically symlinked to each other.
-When you make a change, you can see the downstream effects without publishing anything, and without any "npm link" headaches.
+When you make a change, you can see the downstream effects without publishing anything, and without any `npm link` headaches.

 - **Fast builds:** Rush detects your dependency graph and builds your projects in the right order.
-If two packages don't directly depend on each other, Rush parallelizes their build as separate NodeJS processes (and showing live console output in a [readable order](https://www.npmjs.com/package/@microsoft/stream-collator)).
-In practice this multi-process approach can yield more significant gains than all those async functions in your single-threaded Gulpfile.
+If two packages don't directly depend on each other, Rush parallelizes their build as separate NodeJS processes (and shows live console output in a [readable order](https://www.npmjs.com/package/@microsoft/stream-collator)).
+In practice this multi-process approach can yield more significant speedups than all those async functions in your single-threaded Gulpfile.

 - **Subset and incremental builds:** If you only plan to work with a few projects from your repo, `rush rebuild --to <project>` does a clean build of just your upstream dependencies.
-After you make changes, `rush rebuild --from <project>` does a clean build of the affected downstream projects.
+After you make changes, `rush rebuild --from <project>` does a clean build of only the affected downstream projects.
 And if your toolchain is [package-deps-hash](https://www.npmjs.com/package/@microsoft/package-deps-hash) enabled, `rush build` delivers a powerful cross-project incremental build (that also supports subset builds).

-- **Cyclic dependencies:** If you have hammers that build hammer factory factories, Rush has you covered.
+- **Cyclic dependencies:** If you have hammers that build hammer-factory-factories, Rush has you covered!
 When a package indirectly depends on an older version of itself, projects in the cycle use the last published version, whereas other projects still get the latest bits.

-- **Bulk publishing:** When it's time to do a release, Rush can detect which packages have changes, automatically bump all the appropriate version numbers, and run "npm publish" in each folder.
-If you like, configure your server to automatically run "rush publish" every hour.
+- **Bulk publishing:** When it's time to do a release, Rush can detect which packages have changes, automatically bump all the appropriate version numbers, and run `npm publish` in each folder.
+If you like, configure your server to automatically run `rush publish` every hour.

 - **Changelog tracking:** Whenever a PR is created, you can require developers to provide a major/minor/patch log entry for the affected projects.
 During publishing, these changes will be automatically aggregated into a nicely formatted [CHANGELOG.md](https://github.com/Microsoft/web-build-tools/blob/master/core-build/web-library-build/CHANGELOG.md) file.